twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

-# Where attn Sits Next to Avici, Pye, Wildcat, Altitude, and 3Jane
+# Where attn Sits Next to Avici, Pye, Wildcat, Altitude, 3Jane, and Xitadel

 attn is easier to understand when seen next to other projects that work on credit, yield, and onchain underwriting.